Befox/cdav/README.md

 Cards updated in client software fill only Dolibarr contacts (not Society).

+It is possible to select which contacts to sync with CDAV_CONTACT_TAG configuration value in Home / Setup / Other setup.
+Enter a contact tag value and then only contacts with this tag will be synced (empty value for all).

 Calendar records with "Status / Percentage" set to "Not applicable" are converted to events in CalDAV (VEVENT), others are converted to tasks (VTODO).

 ## Help improvements